benc-uk/vuego-demoapp/README.md

 - Serve the Vue.js app to the user.
 As this is a SPA, this is static content, i.e. HTML, JS & CSS files and any images.
 Note.
 The Vue.js app needs to be 'built' before it can be served, this bundles everything up correctly.
 - Provide a simple REST API for data to be displayed & rendered by the Vue.js app.
 This API is very simple currently has three routes:
   - `GET /api/info` - Returns system information and various properties as JSON
-  - `GET /api/metrics` - Returns monitoring metrics for CPU, memory, disk and network.
+  - `GET /api/monitor` - Returns monitoring metrics for CPU, memory, disk and network.
 This data comes from the _gopsutils_ library
-  - `GET /api/weather` - Returns weather data for the location determined automatically from the calling IP address, uses IPStack and DarkSky REST APIs
+  - `GET /api/weather/{lat}/{long}` - Returns weather data from OpenWeather API
+  - `GET /api/gc` - Force the garbage collector to run
+  - `POST /api/alloc` - Allocate a lump of memory, payload `{"size":int}`
+  - `POST /api/cpu` - Force CPU load, payload `{"seconds":int}`

+In addition to these application specific endpoints, the following REST operations are supported:

+- `GET /api/status` - Status and information about the service
+- `GET /api/health` - A health endpoint, returns HTTP 200 when OK
+- `GET /api/metrics` - Returns low level system and HTTP performance metrics for scraping with Prometheus

 ## Building & Running Locally